nerdymalini/nerdymalini.github.io/_posts/2026-02-28-stock-market-corrections-crashes.md

 * Prices dropped through the weekly 200 moving average and the monthly 50 moving average before the market started recovering
 * S&P prices took 4.5 years to return to 2007's highs

+---

 ## Great Financial Crisis of 2008

 ![Margot Robbie, The Big Short](/assets/images/2026-02-28-at-9.25.56-pm.png)

 If you haven't already listened and watched them, I highly recommend is NPR's [Giant Pool of Money episode](https://www.thisamericanlife.org/355/the-giant-pool-of-money) and [The Big Short](https://www.imdb.com/title/tt1596363) movie.

-Once again, plentiful credit meant investments in overvalued assets; in 2008's case this was compounded by irresponsible lending and led to a housing bubble.
+Once again, easy credit conditions meant investments in overvalued assets; in 2008's case this was compounded by irresponsible lending and led to a housing bubble.
 Here in Australia we were extraordinarily lucky that the impact was relatively mild.
 Elsewhere, the crisis saw centuries-year old banks bankrupted, countries defaulting on loans, and double-digit unemployment.

 ![GFC weekly](/assets/images/2026-02-28-at-10.39.22-am.png)